One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 Diabetic Dog Food

-Your dog needs food whether he has diabetes or not, but you may find it necessary to purchase a slightly more expensive dog food than normal if your pet is diagnosed with the illness.
+Your dog needs food whether he has diabetes or not, but you may find it necessary to purchase a slightly more expensive dog food than normal if your pet is diagnosed with the illness, as the best foods for diabetic dogs are worth their weight in gold for blood sugar control.

 Prescription dog foods for diabetes are typically the most expensive options, and some cost twice as much as non-prescription formulas.